JuergenGutsch/blog/_source/_posts/2019-10-22-weather02-grpc-client.md

 - gRPC
 ---

-The next couple of posts will be a series that describes how to build a kind of a microservice app using the latest ASP.NET Core 3.0 features.

-I'm going to use gRPC, Worker Services, SignalR, Blazor and maybe the Identity Server to secure all the services.
-If some time is left, I'll put all the stuff into docker containers.

 ## Introduction

 I'm going to write an application that reads weather data in, stores them and provides statistical information about that weather.
 In this case I use downloaded data from a weather station in Kent (WA).
 I'm going to simulate a day in two seconds.

 I will write a small gRPC services which will be our weather station in Kent.
 I'm also goin to write a worker service that hosts a gRPC Client to connect to the weather station to fetch the data every day.
 This worker service also stores the date into a database.
 The third application is a Blazor app that fetches the data from the database and displays the data in a chart and in a table.

-In this post I will continue with the client that fetches the data from the server.
+In this post I'm going to continue with the client that fetches the data from the server.
+I will create a worker service, which fetches the weather data from the previously created weather station.
+The worker service will include a gRPC client to connect to the service and it will store the data in a MongoDB database.

 ## Setup the app